toptal/gitignore.io/CONTRIBUTING.md

 ## Explore

 Looking for new .gitignore template categories.
 Other disciplines that may start using git could be designers, architects, and writers.
-Creating template categories to ignore metadata created by their tools is what this section is desgined for.
+Creating template categories to ignore metadata created by their tools is what this section is designed for.